OpenTabletDriver/OpenTabletDriver/CONTRIBUTING.md

 Tablet configurations define tablets OpenTabletDriver can detect and operate.
-They provide specifications, functions, and initialization data which are all used to make a drawing tablet device, also known as the digitizer, functional.
+They provide specifications, functions, and initialization data which are all used to make a drawing tablet device, also referred to as a digitizer, functional.

-The following rule(s) are applicable to all configuration contributions, whether it be updating a configuration or adding a new one.
+The following rule(s) are applicable to contributions to `OpenTabletDriver.Configurations`:

 - The git branch must be based on and targeting the `configs` branch.